ThePansmith/PanPack/README.md

 <details>
   <summary>Modloader Sync</summary>
-   Those wanting to also automatically sync the modloader should use one of the below commands instead.
+   Those wanting to also automatically sync the modloader version should use one of the below commands instead.

   Windows:
   ```cmd